ray-x/navigator.lua/README.md

     diagnostic_head_severity_1 = "🈲",
     -- refer to lua/navigator.lua for more icons setups },
+  lspinstall = false, -- set to true if you would like use the lsp installed by lspinstall

   lsp = {
     format_on_save = true, -- set to false to disasble lsp code format on save (if you are using prettier/efm/formater etc) tsserver = {